BharathKumarBU9496/Power-BI-project-on-Product-and-sales-Analysis/README.md

 Dashboard Overview
 Title: Products and Sales Analysis
-Last Saved: Date and time when the dashboard was last updated, adding to the freshness of the data presented.
+Last Saved: Date and time when the dashboard was last updated, adding to the freshness of the data presented..

 Key Metrics Displayed
 Revenue: $24.9M